Students are thoroughly prepared for external examinations that take place in the summer term of year 11.

 We may provide revision sessions, either virtually or in person over school holidays.
 Parents will be sent a calendar of lessons which will be available on Microsoft Teams, Parentmail, emailed to students directly and published on exam notice boards.

-Parents are invited to attend virtual meetings to find out how they can support their child with their studies.
+Parents are invited to attend virtual and/or face to face meetings to find out how they can support their child with their studies.
 Topics such as exam stress, revision, information on careers and next steps such as college applications are discussed.

 Here you can find out what to expect on the day, including guidance and advice on dealing with any unexpected issues that may come up and some tips on approaching your exam.

 If you are sick on the day of an exam you should contact school as soon as possible.
 You will require a medical certificate.

 If school can open, exams will be held as normal.
 If you’re unable get there due to severe weather or travel disruption, school may send you to an alternative venue or withdraw you from the exam.

 If severe weather is forecast:

 If you think you may be late for an exam, contact us as soon as possible.
 Depending on how late you arrive, you may or may not be allowed to sit the exam.